Gaming law: United States

 In the United States, each state has its own laws regarding the regulation or prohibition of gambling.
 States that permit such gaming usually have a gaming control board established to oversee the regulation of the industry, such as licensing of those employed in the gaming industry.
 States that permit casinos and similar forms of gaming often have strict zoning regulations to keep such establishments away from schools and residential areas.
+For more information, see Gambling in the United States, Gambling in New Jersey, and Nevada gaming area.

 Ukraine

 Parliament outlawed gambling in 2009, after a May 2009 fire in a gambling hall in Dnipropetrovsk that killed nine people.
 The Ukrainian parliament passed the law "On Prohibition of Gambling Business in Ukraine" (Gambling Ban Law) banning gambling business and any participation in gambling in Ukraine on May 15.
 The President of Ukraine Viktor Yushchenko signed the law on June 23 and on June 25 it came into force.
 The Law On Prohibition of Gambling Business in Ukraine also applied to internet casinos, it did not apply to lotteries.
-The Parliament legalised gambling again on 14 July 2020, albeit with regulations and age restrictions (minimum age of 22).
+The Parliament legalized gambling again on 14 July 2020, albeit with regulations and age restrictions (minimum age of 22).
+For more information, see Gambling in Ukraine.

 Japan

 Gaming (including kinds of lottery) is highly restricted in Japan.
-Penal Code of Japan 185 - 187 regulates Gamings and lottery and the regulation includes casual gaming within peoples.
+Penal Code of Japan 185 - 187 regulates gaming and lottery and the regulation includes casual gaming within peoples.
 Because of this, there have been no legal casino or some kinds of that.
 Additionally, illegal gaming is one of the sources of income of the Yakuza.
 However, there are some exception such as official gaming (for example, horse racing), Takarakuji lottery and Pachinko.

 In 2014, Ghana's ambassador to Japan Edmond Kofi Agbenutse Deh was recalled after a casino was raided in a property belonging to the Ghana Embassy.
 A contract was discovered that detailed the casino's payments of ¥500,000 per month to the Embassy, which had Edmond's name on it.
 The casino manager, Hiroyuki Yamanoi, was arrested along with nine employees and two customers.
+For more information, see Gambling in Japan.

 Ireland

 Since 5 March 2025, the new Gambling Regulatory Authority of Ireland is operational.
 The GRAI is responsible for regulating and licensing all gambling providers in Ireland and has wide-ranging powers to regulate both in-person and online gambling, gaming and lotteries, except the National Lottery.

-When the Gambling Regulation Act 2024 is fully commenced, gambling bodies will need a licence to provide certain gambling activities including online gambling in Ireland.
-There will be licences for gaming, betting and some lottery activities.
-There will also be a separate licence for gambling for charitable purposes.
+When the Gambling Regulation Act 2024 is fully commenced, gambling bodies will need a license to provide certain gambling activities including online gambling in Ireland.
+There will be licenses for gaming, betting and some lottery activities.
+There will also be a separate license for gambling for charitable purposes.